Prime Minister of the Kurdistan Region: 2006–present

 After the reconciliation between the KDP and PUK, parliamentary election was held on January 30, 2005, and an agreement was made to let a KDP leader become prime minister for the first term and a PUK Prime Minister to become president for the second term, so Nechervan Barzani became prime minister.
 Barham Salih held the post of prime minister until 17 January 2012 after which he relinquished his position to Nechervan Idris Barzani.

-Prime Ministers of Kurdistan Regional Government:
+Prime Ministers of the Kurdistan Regional Government: